WouterSioen/building-maintainable-software/README.md

 * PSR-2 is most used
 * Can be enforced using php code sniffer
 * php-cs-fixer can autofix (some) issues
-* use pre-commit hooks and ci to enforce it
+* Use pre-commit hooks and ci to enforce it

 ---